 2. Involve them in various fun activities through games and videos.

-3. Encourage your child to make note of each activity and help them come up with a story using the same notes.
+3. Encourage your child to make note of each activity and help them come up with a story.